abitofhelp/async_result/SECURITY.md

 ### Memory Safety

-The Ada Result Library is designed with memory safety as a core principle:
+The Ada Async_Result Library is designed with memory safety as a core principle:

 - **Automatic Memory Management**: Uses Ada's controlled types for deterministic cleanup
 - **RAII Guarantees**: Resources are automatically released when objects go out of scope